-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 Some physicians are already glimpsing the consequences of patients putting off care.

-"I've never seen the number of delays that I have in the last month or so," says Dr. Andrea Austin, an ER doctor in downtown Los Angeles.
+"I've never seen the number of delays that I have in the last month or so," says Dr. Andrea Austin, an ER physician in downtown Los Angeles.

-She's now treating more serious cases because patients are waiting.
-"That's really one of the tragedies of COVID-19," she says.
-"They're staying at home and trying to diagnose themselves, or really playing down their symptoms."
+She's treating more serious cases because patients are waiting.
+"That's really one of the tragedies of COVID-19," Austin says.
+"They're staying at home and trying to diagnose themselves or really playing down their symptoms."

-Dr. Abhineet Chowdhary, the neurosurgeon from Bellevue, says there are already life-altering consequences for some of his stroke patients.
+Chowdhary, the neurosurgeon from Bellevue, Wash., says some of his stroke patients have already seen life-altering consequences.

-One elderly man noticed weakness in the left side of his body, but avoided the hospital for four days.
+One older man noticed weakness on the left side of his body but avoided the hospital for four days.

-"Now, at that point, we couldn't do anything to reverse the stroke," says Chowdhary.
+"Now, at that point, we couldn't do anything to reverse the stroke," Chowdhary says.
 "That weakness is permanent."

-Because of the stroke damage, the patient could no longer take care of his wife, who had cognitive issues.
+Because of the stroke damage, the patient could no longer take care of his wife, who has cognitive issues.
 Eventually, the couple had to leave their home and move into a nursing home.

-Jennifer Kurtz, stroke program coordinator at Overlake, says some of their patients who delayed care are now grappling with the physical and emotional toll.
+Jennifer Kurtz, stroke program coordinator at Overlake in Bellevue, says some patients who delayed care are now grappling with the physical and emotional toll.

 "They feel so much guilt and regret that they didn't come to the hospital earlier," she says.

-One caregiver confessed to Kurtz she didn't bring her husband to the hospital when she first noticed symptoms of a stroke.
+One caregiver confessed to Kurtz that she didn't bring her husband to the hospital when she first noticed symptoms of a stroke.

-"She can't even tell her daughter [that]... because she is so ashamed," she says.
+"She can't even tell her daughter [that] ... because she is so ashamed," Kurtz says.

 Doctors plead "don't delay"

-In the U.S., patients must navigate the sometimes-conflicting messages from public officials, as well as disruptions to their routine medical care.
+Patients must navigate the sometimes-conflicting messages from public officials as well as disruptions to their routine medical care.

-Beginning in March, warnings about a coming flood of COVID patients circulated around the country as public health departments studied predictive models and braced for the worst.
-Stories emerged from hot spots like New York City of health care workers falling ill and begging for more personal protective equipment, such as masks, gowns and gloves.
+Beginning in March, warnings about a coming flood of COVID-19 patients circulated around the country as public health departments studied predictive models and braced for the worst.
+Stories emerged of health care workers falling ill and begging for more personal protective equipment such as masks, gowns and gloves.

-Meanwhile, hospitals started cancelling elective procedures and physicians halted in-person office visits.
+Meanwhile, hospitals started canceling elective procedures, and physicians halted in-person office visits.

-The surge of COVID-19 patients in hotspots like New York City and New Orleans led to "the sense of an overstretched health care system without capacity," says Dr. Biykem Bozkurt, president of the Heart Failure Society of America and a cardiologist at Baylor College of Medicine.
+The surge of COVID-19 patients in hot spots such as New York City and New Orleans led to "the sense of an overstretched health care system without capacity," says Dr. Biykem Bozkurt, president of the Heart Failure Society of America and a cardiologist at Baylor College of Medicine in Houston.

-"This may have created a false sentiment that routine care is to be deferred or that there is no capacity for non-COVID patients — this is not the case," says Bozkurt.
+"This may have created a false sentiment that routine care is to be deferred or that there is no capacity for non-COVID patients — this is not the case," Bozkurt says.
 "We would like our patients to seek care, not wait."

-Hospitals are also trying to reassure patients that they are taking precautions to keep them safe from contagion.
-Many have set up protocols for admitting suspected COVID-19 patients, such as separate screening areas inside the ER and dedicated areas of the hospital for coronavirus inpatients.
+Hospitals are also trying to reassure patients that they are taking precautions to keep patients safe.
+Many have set up protocols for admitting suspected COVID-19 patients such as separate screening areas inside the ER and dedicated areas of the hospital for coronavirus inpatients.

-Dr. Tashman, the emergency physician at USC Verdugo Hills, is pleading with patients to come in for help immediately for heart attack and stroke symptoms: "Don't delay.
+Tashman, the emergency physician at USC Verdugo Hills Hospital, is pleading with patients to come in for help immediately for heart attack and stroke symptoms: "Don't delay.
 You're not bothering us.
 You're not imposing on us."

 "We're not incredibly busy with everything else at the moment," he says.

-With stay-at-home orders in effect across much of the country, physicians are trying to strike a balance in their messaging: they still want patients to avoid hospitals, yet not hesitate to go if there are signs of an emergency.
+With stay-at-home orders in effect in parts of the country, physicians are trying to strike a balance in their messaging: They still want patients to avoid hospitals yet not hesitate to go if there are signs of an emergency.

-"The message has to be slightly more nuanced for people to get it right, so they don't get hurt by just listening to one message, which is stay home," says Stock, the emergency physician in Lancaster, Ca. "We need to make people feel... that [emergency rooms] are safe, clean places for them to come."
+"The message has to be slightly more nuanced for people to get it right, so they don't get hurt by just listening to one message, which is stay home," says Stock, the emergency physician in Lancaster, Calif.
+"We need to make people feel ... that [emergency rooms] are safe, clean places for them to come."

 This story is part of NPR's health reporting partnership with KPCC and Kaiser Health News.